-This course explores the crucial but under-researched question: What difference does it make, in economic terms, to be a refugee?
-Amidst the daunting scale of protracted displacement worldwide, there has been growing interest in the development and economic potential of refugees across both policy and academic arenas.
-Although refugees engage in economic activities in their host states, their economic lives are usually shaped by various aspects of 'refugeehood' - defined as the legal, social, political and/or institutional contexts in which refugees find themselves in exile.
-By examining a range of factors that influence refugees' economic decisions, strategies and outcomes, the course investigates the ways in which their economic lives are analytically distinct.
-It takes an interdisciplinary approach by integrating the work of anthropologists, economists, sociologists, geographers, political scientists, lawyers, and practitioners.
+In this course, we explore the economic lives of refugees in a variety of contexts through systematic and theoretical approaches.
+The guiding question of the course is: What difference does it make, in economic terms, to be a refugee?
+While refugees engage in economic activities and participate in markets in their host states, their economic lives are shaped by various aspects of 'refugeehood' - defined here as the legal, social, political and/or institutional contexts in which refugees find themselves in exile.
+By examining a range of factors that influence refugees' economic decisions, strategies, and outcomes, we investigate the ways in which their economic lives are analytically distinct.
+The course takes an interdisciplinary approach by integrating the work of anthropologists, sociologists, geographers, political scientists, economists, lawyers, and practitioners.
+The geographical scope is global, covering refugees in both the Global South and Global North.
+Assessment will be in the form of a 2 hour written examination